Monash-FIT3170/2025W1-Commitment/README.md

 ## Contributing and Licensing

+Before contributing to the project, **please read** [CONTRIBUTING.md](./CONTRIBUTING.md).
+It includes:

+- Our naming conventions for structs, files, components, variables, etc.
+- Coding style and commit guidelines
+- Component structure and documentation expectations

+Following these guidelines keeps the codebase consistent and easy to maintain.

-Make sure to read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how you can contribute to the project.
-This project is licensed under GPLv3 with a copy of the license located in the root of the project called [LICENSE](./LICENSE).
+This project is licensed under **GPLv3**, with the license located at the root of the repo: [LICENSE](./LICENSE).
 ---

 ## Team Information